zidianjun/metcorr/README.md

             The coordinates of the galaxy center, shaped as (center_x, center_y)

         PA: float (in unit of degree)
             The position angle.
-PA = 0 means that the semi long axis is aligned to the north.
+            Following astronomical convention, PA = 0 means the semi long axis is aligned to the north (y axis).

         q0: float
             A factor related with the intrinsic galaxy disk thickness.